 The constant cost curve gives the opportunity to do fixed-cost projects.
 Once there is a velocity established for a team, you have the cost of the software for your organization.
 With this number, you now can price out what you are willing to give contractors in pay for each workflow step they complete.

 Since each workflow step is protected from being affected by other workflow steps, any deficiencies are to be guaranteed by who is delivering them with non-billable work.
 So in the case of a subcontractor doing a bad job just to get more billable items done quickly, they will have to have the next hours of work dedicated to fixing deficiencies of work already done before.
-This evens out their effective rate of pay because they are not working on new deliverables.
+This evens out their effective rate of pay because they are not working on new delivarables.

 This can be carried out over longer periods within an employee engagement by making these metrics available through different checkpoints for performance.

-Due to the effective pay self-adjusting to the capability of the individual, it is also a way to on-board new employees and pay them fairly whily they are in the probation stage of the engagement.
+Due to the effective pay self-adjusting to the capability of the individual, it is also a way to on-board new employees and pay them fairly while they are in the probation stage of the engagement.
 This contract-to-hire process removes the subjective and largely ineffective interview process for technical positions.

 Moving work on a schedule as to what steps are going to be implemented first is done without changing the estimated costs of each item.
 This ensures that prioritization of work has no impact in the total cost also.
 The constant cost curve is required to allow this “agility” of reprioritizing features.